bwrobel99/coffee-app-fe/README.md

 # coffee-app-fe

 ## Details
-coffee-app-fe is a single page application.
+coffee-app-fe is a single page application that allows you to buy your favorite coffee without waiting in long line at coffee house.

 Features:
 - viewing available selection of coffees